stig/www.brautaset.org/about.md

 layout: page
 ---

-I am Norwegian but consider myself "part Brit".
-I moved to London to attend University in September 2000, and stayed until March 2011&mdash;when I moved to Hong Kong.
-It didn't really work out, so I moved back to London in February 2012.
+I am Norwegian but consider myself "part Brit", having lived in London most of my adult life.
+I started at University of Westminster in September 2000 and have pretty much stayed since.

 Elsewhere
 ---------